The Lacuna Method

 Fungal nail infections are typically caused by dermatophyte fungi, which thrive in warm and moist environments like the inside of shoes.
 The infection often starts as a white or yellow spot under the nail and can gradually spread, causing the nail to become thickened, brittle, crumbly, and discoloured.

 While fungal nails are usually not dangerous, they can be stubborn and unsightly.
 If left untreated, the infection may spread to other nails or the skin (athlete’s foot), and in some cases, cause pain or discomfort when walking.
 For people with diabetes or circulation issues, fungal nails can increase the risk of secondary infections, making early treatment important.
+That why we recommend coming to one of our clinics - the Lacuna Method is a great way of achieving quick and effective results.

 The Lacuna Method, also known as nail fenestration, is a painless and innovative technique that involves creating multiple micro-holes in the affected nail plate.
 These holes: